Zapratkyn/webserv/README.md

 - I'm not sure about the allowed methods for the locations.
 Either I won't let the user look for direct url or I'll update any page linked to a location if methods other than GET are specified in the location block.

-- Manage the links

 - Redirections

-- Use the www as the root of everything.
-Meaning the user CANNOT access anything in the main folder AND start any requested location with "./www/"

 - CGI !!!